-Founded by the Smith family in 1996, the National Holocaust Centre and Museum was Britain’s first dedicated Holocaust memorial and learning centre.
+Founded by the Smith family in 1996, the National Holocaust Centre and Museum (NHCM) was Britain’s first dedicated Holocaust memorial and learning centre.
 It is now visited by 20,000 school children and 5,000 members of the public every year and its grounds and exhibitions are a unique space for memory and education.

-The Centre provides a permanent memorial to the victims of the Holocaust and offers an understanding of the causes and events of the Holocaust through a range of exhibitions and survivor testimonies.
+The NHCM provides a permanent memorial to the victims of the Holocaust and offers an understanding of the causes and events of the Holocaust through a range of exhibitions and survivor testimonies.
 Its learning programmes encourage personal responsibility and the promotion of fairness and justice and challenge learners to take positive action in their own lives and communities.

-Visitors to the Centre spend time exploring the memorial gardens and two permanent exhibitions.
+Visitors spend time exploring the memorial gardens and two permanent exhibitions.
 The main exhibition is aimed at secondary school children and adults and The Journey, Britain’s first Holocaust exhibition designed for younger children, focuses on the story of the Kindertransport.
 Both exhibitions house artefacts from the period from the Centre’s growing museum collection.

-At the heart of the Centre is the community of Holocaust survivors who have made the journey to Nottinghamshire over and over again to tell their stories to visitors and answer questions.
-A major challenge for the Centre is to ensure that future generations of visitors can still share this experience and that survivor testimony remains central to its learning programmes.
-This is what led to the development of The Forever Project, a cutting edge interactive testimony programme launched in 2017 that uses advanced digital technologies to simulate a ‘virtual’ encounter with a survivor.
+At the heart of the NHCM is the community of Holocaust survivors who have made the journey to Nottinghamshire over and over again to tell their stories to visitors and answer questions.
+A major challenge is to ensure that survivor testimony remains central to the Centre’s learning programmes.
+This is what led to the development of the Forever Project, an interactive testimony programme launched in 2017 that uses advanced digital technologies to simulate a ‘virtual’ encounter with a survivor.

-Pears Foundation has been part of the Centre’s story for many years, providing substantial time and input from its professional team as well as over £2.5million in funding.
+Pears Foundation has been part of the Centre’s story for many years, providing substantial time and input from its professional team in addition to unrestricted funding.
 The partnership has included core funding to enable the Centre to grow and achieve sustainability; capital funding to assist with building maintenance and dedicated funding to establish new projects, such as the Forever Project, and expand the staff team.